Snap may get music where Facebook and others failed

 No disrespect at all, but through my time in the valley, for all the positives and successes it has, understanding the science of cool and culture isn’t one of them.

-YouTube didn’t take advantage of its early lead focus on music quick enough and has lost some of its luster — I actually wrote an article years ago on why YouTube was the biggest music platform in the world before Spotify came to the US.
-Twitter shuttered its own Twitter #Music platform because of low engagement and hasn’t been able to figure it out yet.
+YouTube didn’t take advantage of its early lead focus on music quickly enough and has lost some of its luster — I actually wrote an article years ago on why YouTube was the biggest music platform in the world before Spotify came to the U.S. Twitter shuttered its own Twitter #Music platform because of low engagement and hasn’t been able to figure it out yet.

-But Snap might be the ones who finally crack the code.
+But Snap might be the one that finally cracks the code.

 When you look at MySpace, music was the primary reason it blew up.
 Other social networks at the time, such as Friendster, didn’t focus on music, while MySpace catered to it — and everyone had music on their profile.

-Numerous artists broke solely because of the platform — I know first hand.
-When MySpace was first getting traction and in a small Santa Monica office, I met its co-founder and chief executive, Chris DeWolfe, and pitched him the concept of the MySpace DJ program.
+Numerous artists broke solely because of the platform — I know firsthand.
+When MySpace was first getting traction and was in a small Santa Monica office, I met its co-founder and chief executive, Chris DeWolfe, and pitched him the concept of the MySpace DJ program.

 This campaign became a key driver for the platform and one of the big factors of MySpace’s growth.
-I used my relationships with DJs and artists to get them to not only become active on the site and use it as a way to communicate with the

-This campaign became a key driver for the platform and one of the big factors of MySpace’s growth.
-I used my relationships with DJs and artists to get them to not only become active on the site and use it as a way to communicate with the world but to in turn promote the social network to their audience — creating a viral marketing loop at no cost.
+I used my relationships with DJs and artists to get them to not only become active on the site and use it as a way to communicate with the world, but to in turn promote the social network to their audience — creating a viral marketing loop at no cost.
 Basically, the biggest DJs and artists in the world would go on air and tell people to visit them on MySpace — talk about a growth hack!

 Today, Snap is the new next great platform and has the opportunity to own music amongst its competitors.

 The first reason is culture and leadership.

-The first reason is culture and leadership.
-Evan Spiegel is well known as a music lover and has good taste.
-He understands cool (just look at the roll out of Spectacles vs Google Glass), and understands the importance of music.
+Evan Spiegel is well-known as a music lover and has good taste.
+He understands cool (just look at the rollout of Spectacles versus Google Glass) and understands the importance of music.
 Furthermore, with Snap being based in the music capital of the world today, Los Angeles, they are naturally exposed to a far superior music culture than Silicon Valley.

 So why hasn’t Snap pulled the trigger on music yet?

-This is the potential multi-billion dollar question.
+This is the potential multi-billion-dollar question.
 I’d first blame the music industry.
-Record labels are notoriously slow on integrating new technology and are known to always try to stick up anyone for massive licensing fees in the short term without thinking about the

-I’d first blame the music industry.
 Record labels are notoriously slow on integrating new technology and are known to always try to stick up anyone for massive licensing fees in the short term without thinking about the opportunity in the long term.
 Not to justify their position, but they reacted too late to Napster and then let Apple monopolize the market with iTunes, so they are hesitant to grant any favors.

 Both sides are probably too scared of precedent and doing a deal that ultimately screws one over the other.
-Content owners think that tech companies don’t have respect for content and just use content to build their business without paying for it (Facebook, Twitter, etc).
+Content owners think that tech companies don’t have respect for content and just use content to build their business without paying for it (Facebook, Twitter, etc.).
 And the tech companies feel the content companies are dinosaurs that don’t get it and that they should thank them for the promotion.

 In 2015, rumors swirled about Snapchat buying Taylor Swift’s label, Big Machine Records, and have since persisted amongst other parties in the music industry, but none have gone through.